-init-function A function designator. init-function takes a single argument of type sqlite3:sqlite3-db, a foreign pointer to the C descriptor of the newly opened database. init-function is called by the back-end immediately after SQLite version 3 sqlite3_open library function, and can be used to perform optional database initializations by calling foreign functions in the SQLite version 3 library.
+init-function A function designator. init-function takes a single argument of type sqlite3:sqlite3-db, a foreign pointer to the C descriptor of the newly opened database. init-function is called by the back-end immediately after SQLite version 3 sqlite3 open library function, and can be used to perform optional database initializations by calling foreign functions in the SQLite version 3 library.

-An example of an initialization function which defines a new collating sequence for text columns is provided in ./examples/sqlite3/init-func/.
+An example of an initialization function which defines a new collating sefor columns is provided text ./examples/sqlite3/init-func/.